Bayesian Trend Filtering via Proximal Markov Chain Monte Carlo: Numerical Experiments

-The framework of SPMRFs is extended to unevenly spaced grids for $k=0$ and $k=1$ in \cite{faulkner2018locally} using methods based on an integrated Wiener processes.
+We note that DSP only applies to data on an evenly spaced grid.
+The framework of SPMRFs is extended to unevenly spaced grids for $k=0$ and $k=1$ in \cite{faulkner2018locally} using methods based on integrated Wiener processes.
 However, \cite{faulkner2018locally} did not further pursue the same for $k=2$ due to its complexity.
 PBTF, on the other hand, naturally handles unevenly spaced grids for $k=1,2$ due to using the adjusted difference matrix $\M{D}^{(\V{x},k+1)}_n$ in its prior.
-In this section, we employed an evenly spaced grid $\{1,2,\dots,n\}$ in pursuit of simplicity and conformity, since third-order SPMRFs is not applicable on unevenly spaced grids.
-The real data analysis in \Sec{real} and the thinning example in \hyperref[appendixe]{Appendix E} are both examples of third-order PBTF being applied to unevenly spaced grids.
+In this section, we employed an evenly spaced grid $\{1,2,\dots,n\}$ in pursuit of simplicity and conformity.
+The real data analysis in \Sec{real} and the thinning example in the supplementary materials are both examples of third-order PBTF being applied to unevenly spaced grids.

-In terms of computation speed, PBTF is efficient as long as we are using $\M{T}_1$ as the reparameterization matrix.
-When dealing with third-order models, using $\M{T}_2$ is necessary but the total elapsed time is comparable to that of SPMRFs.
-We see from \Tab{pbtftable} that for the last three trends, second-order PBTF is only slightly worse than third-order PBTF, therefore second-order PBTF may be preferred when run-time is a critical consideration.